grafana/loki/docs/sources/clients/promtail/scraping.md

 ## Cloudflare

-Promtail supports pulling http log messages from Cloudflare using the [Logpull API](https://developers.cloudflare.com/logs/logpull).
+Promtail supports pulling HTTP log messages from Cloudflare using the [Logpull API](https://developers.cloudflare.com/logs/logpull).
-The Cloudflare targets can be configured using the `cloudflare` stanza:
+The Cloudflare targets can be configured with a `cloudflare` block:

 ```yaml
 scrape_configs: